willkg/socorro-zero/docs/breakpad_reporting.rst

    Note that some of the information is duplicated in querystring variables to make logging and debugging easier.

-3. HTTP POST request body is multi-part form data.
+3. HTTP POST request body is multipart/form-data.

-4. HTTP POST request body has previously had problems with null bytes and non-utf-8 characters.
+4. HTTP POST request body has previously had problems with null bytes and non-utf-8 characters some of which is due to bad memroy.
 They've taken great pains to make sure it contains correct utf-8 characters.

-   Still a good idea to do a pass on removing null bytes.

 5. Content-length for HTTP POST request.

    TODO: Go through all the existing collector code to see if it *always* uses a Content-Length to determine the end of the data.

-6. Crash reports can contain instructions on throttling.
+6. Crash reports can contain instructions on throttling when the user submits a crash from ``about:crashes``.

    Crash report can contain::